iconfu/svg-sprite-inject/README.md

 ### Manually

-Include the SvgInject javascript file in the head of your HTML document
+Include the SvgInject javascript file in your HTML document

 ```html
 <head>